Batch predictions

 Manual job execution

-To submit a stored job definition for scoring, you can either do so on a scheduled basis, described below, or manually submit the definition ID using datarobot.models.BatchPredictionJobDefinition.run_once(), as such:
+To submit a stored job definition for scoring, you can either do so on a scheduled basis, described below, or manually submit the definition ID using datarobot.models.BatchPredictionJobDefinition.run_once():

 >>> import datarobot as dr